Articulation with the fingers: playing cuts and strikes on the ocarina

 - Try to relax.
 There are some tips in the article How to play the ocarina on finding and reducing tension.

 - Aim to practise cuts often.
-Having your instrument isn't essential the movement can be done with your fingers on your leg or a table.
+Having your instrument isn't essential; you can do the movement with your fingers on your leg or a table.

 Cut fingerings

-Any closed hole may be used to play a cut because the pitch produced does not matter when they are performed well.
+Any closed hole may be used to play a cut because, as with strikes, the pitch produced does not matter when they are performed well.
 The goal is just a very brief blip, and what I'd suggest is:

 - Cut notes below A using either the left index or middle finger.